 - Add missing information to variants: product codes, internal and display names, properties, media, pricing, and inventory information.

-Create a new catalog entry from the catalog tree's context menu or the Add content button at top.
+Create a new catalog entry from the catalog tree's context menu or the Create content button.
 When you expand the catalog tree, context-sensitive options appear.
 For example, after selecting a category, you can create a new category, product, variant, package, or bundle.
 After selecting a product, you can create new products or variants.

 The following example shows how to create a catalog entry.

-- Expand the catalog tree and go to the desired category.
+- Expand the catalog tree and navigate to the desired category.

-- Select the category within which you want to create the catalog entry.
+- Select the category within which you want to create the new catalog.

 - Enter a name for the item.